Searching ...

 Cabarrus County Job Market

-Vast and varied employment opportunities await residents of Cabarrus County.
-For starters, Kannapolis is the home of the North Carolina Research Campus, which is a center for biotechnology research.
-The 350-acres campus will have over 100 biotechnology companies, 350,000 square feet of retail and commercial space, and about 1,000 residential units.
+A wide variety of employment opportunities await residents of Cabarrus County.
+For starters, Kannapolis is the home of the North Carolina Research Campus, a center for biotechnology research.
+It brings together over eight universities, research institutes, and businesses tackling problems like growing more nutritious crops.

-Concord is also home to several reputable companies.
+Several reputable companies operate out of Concord, and more are joining them.
+Its International Business Park (IBP) has 30 globally operating businesses.
 Atrium Health has over 4,500 employees.
 Other large employers include Amazon Warehouse, Great Wolf Lodge & Resort, S&D Coffee & Tea, Speedway Motorsports Inc, Shoe Show, ACN, Corning, and Hendrick Motorsports.

-The Cabarrus County unemployment rate in July 2021 was 4.2%, and the North Carolina rate was 4.6%, so slightly better inside the county than the state.
-As part of Charlotte MSA, some of the top employing industries were professional and business services, mining, logging and construction, and financial activities.
+The Cabarrus County unemployment rate in July 2024 was 3.9%, while the United States rate was 4.2%.
+Besides its own economic strength, locals have access to even more career opportunities as part of the Charlotte metro.
+Charlotte’s top industries were professional and business services, logging and construction, and financial activities.

 Cabarrus County Real Estate Market

-Cabarrus County is a growing region in the Charlotte metropolitan area.
-The town of Kannapolis is adding 1,000 residential units to support the North Carolina Research Campus.
+Cabarrus County is a growing part of the Charlotte metropolitan area.
+As an example, Kannapolis is adding 1,000 residential units to support the North Carolina Research Campus.

-The local market report from July 2021 shows that Cabarrus County median sales prices have been steadily rising since about 2013.
-The most recent median sales price was $323,000, a 16.6% year-over-year increase.
-New listings were also up by 22%.
-However, the days on the market until sale were eight, showing that Cabarrus County real estate was in high demand.
-During the month, most properties received 102.3% of their original list price.
+The local market report from July 2024 shows Cabarrus County median sales prices have steadily risen since 2014.
+The most recent median sales price was $429,000, a 13.7% year-over-year increase.
+New listings were also up 39% YOY.
+The days on the market until sale have increased from eight in 2021 to 34.
+Even with that slowdown, there is consistently high demand for Cabarrus County real estate.
+For that month, the county had a 2.5-month supply of homes, almost double the prior year.
+These changes aligned with United States real estate trends.

 Looking closer at the county’s communities, we see: